Elba Rahmouni & Olivier Guillard

 Since April 2018, Elba has been in charge of dissemination at CRASH.
 Elba holds a Master's degree in History of Classical Philosophy and a Master's degree in editorial consulting and digital knowledge management.
 During her studies, she worked on moral philosophy issues and was particularly interested in the practical necessity and the moral, legal and political prohibition of lying in Kant's philosophy.

 Paediatrician at the Paris Urgent Medical Aid Service (Service d’aide médicale urgente – SAMU in French) since June 2020.
 Olivier Guillard also holds a Master’s in political science, development and humanitarian aid.
 During his professional practice, he worked in teaching positions in paediatric cardiology and cardiac resuscitation units (hôpital Necker – Enfants malades and hôpital Marie Lannelongue), at Doctors Without Borders, and as project manager at the Samusocial de Paris.
-He develops projects at the Paris SAMU in partnership with the Samusocial de Paris and Samusocial International.
+He develops technical assistance projects at the Paris SAMU in partnership with the department of international relations at AP-HP (Paris public hospitals authority), the City of Paris and the Samusocial de Paris.
+In addition, he supports the inclusion of social sciences in research on prehospital emergency care.

 Based on the example of the hospital in Moïssala, Chad, the two authors reflect on the management of pain in children at Médecins Sans Frontières.
 This article was first published on March 25th 2022 in the journal Alternatives Humanitaires.